-Floods in India and Myanmar have affected millions of people as World Vision worked with local governments and other organisations to deliver aid.
+Floods in Myanmar have affected thousands of people as World Vision worked with local governments and other organisations to deliver aid.

-More than 10 million people have been affected in India alone, and 200 killed, while the UN reports 1.1 million people in Burma have been affected, with another 103 killed.
+The UN reports 1.1 million people in Myanmar have been affected, with another 103 killed.

-Rain has been falling since July and worsened as Cyclone Komen made landfall in coastal Bangladesh this month, causing heavy rainfall, flash floods and landslides in different parts of the northwestern regions and states in Myanmar, and Bengal in India.
+Rain has been falling since July and worsened as Cyclone Komen made landfall in coastal Bangladesh this month, causing heavy rainfall, flash floods and landslides in different parts of the northwestern regions and states in Myanmar.

 Win Zin Oo, World Vision Myanmar’s Humanitarian and Emergency Affairs director, said: “Naturally, the flood from upper Myanmar will flow down to lower Myanmar.
 There is a big chance that the flood in lower Myanmar will worsen within two weeks to one month.”